cozy/cozy.github.io/src/tutorials/selfhost-debian.md

 If you want to use konnectors, you need to initialize the NodeJS chroot

-(Currently this script only works for Debian and will be adapted for Ubuntu and Raspbian soon)
+(Currently this script only works for Debian and will be adapted for Raspbian soon)

 ```bash
 /usr/share/cozy/konnector-create-chroot.sh